JonahRodriguez281/sno/docs/sno-wireframe-description.md

 [![Wireframe](img/sno-wireframe-revised.png)](pdf/sno-wireframe.pdf)

-The Sno wireframe will have two main screens: One for the user profile, and the second screen is for seeing the skiResort stats and weather.
+The Sno wireframe will have three main screens: One for the user profile, one for seeing the ski resort stats and weather, and one for the accelerometer function.

   1. The user screen will have a two sub-screens: Stats & Gear.

-  2. From the list of skiResorts in the ski resorts screen, choosing a skiResort will open another screen to show more detailed information regarding the chosen skiResort and the weather.
+  2. From the list of ski resorts in the ski resorts screen, choosing a ski resort will open another screen to show more detailed information regarding the chosen ski resort and the weather.

+  3. The accelerometer screen will be very basic and just display a user's speed.